 What is DCAP?

-The Defense Cybersecurity Assurance Program (DCAP) offers assistance to qualifying companies that need support to achieve compliance with the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
+The Defense Cybersecurity Assurance Program (DCAP) offered assistance to qualifying companies that need support to achieve compliance with the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7012.
+The application window for DCAP has closed.

 CMMC Company Assistance